 4. CROS Pure Charge & Go Nx transmitter is specially made for rechargeable hearing aids.
 Compatible hearing aids with this transmitter are

 Mrs. Minaxi Lahoria is my 48yrs old patient who has a tinnitus problem, she is unable to sleep or concentrate on anything because of this problem.
 She is feeling it very uncomfortable to carry out her everyday routine.
 She has already taken a lot of medicines for this problem and nothing seems to work.
 She consulted me in despair seeking a solution.

 After a detailed evaluation and explanation about tinnitus, she was recommended pure 2px hearing aids to solve her concerns.

 What is tinnitus?

 Our world is alive with sound.
 Laughter, unforgettable melodies, waves breaking on the shore, all these sounds enrich our lives and are literally music to our ears, lifting our mood, what happens when one sound suddenly takes control?

 Tinnitus is the noise that originates from within the ear rather than from the outside environment.
 This may affect one or both ears.
 Unfortunately patient often learns from their doctors that their complaint is incurable.
 This kind of information makes patients feel isolated convinced that no one can understand what they are going through.
 Because tinnitus has many causes, so far we have no specific medication or patent cure for all types of tinnitus.

-How a person does feels with tinnitus?
+How a person does feel with tinnitus?

-The noise differs from one person to the next in nature, pitch and volume.
-Many describe the noise as a whistling, hissing, roaring or ringing in the ear.
+The noise differs from one person to the next in nature, pitch, and volume.
+Many describe the noise as a whistling, hissing, roaring, or ringing in the ear.